sangkilc/ICSE-2020-SV-Handbook/README.md

 To understand how the ICSE Live!
 Teams operate, see [this](https://github.com/crista/icse2020-live).

+## SV Shift Plan

+We run three shifts for 24 hours, 8-hour each.

+- Pacific time shift: 22:00 - 6:00 UTC
+    - This includes the Pacific time band (00:00 - 03:00 UTC)
+    - SVs here will work with the Pacific team.
+- Indian time shift: 06:00 - 14:00 UTC
+    - This includes the Indian time band (07:00 - 10:00 UTC)
+    - SVs here will work with the Indian team.
+- Atlantic time shift: 14:00 - 22:00 UTC
+    - This includes the Atlantic time band (15:00 - 18:00 UTC)
+    - SVs here will work with the Atlantic team.

 ## SV Types

 Unlike traditional conferences, we divide SVs into two groups: online SVs, and offline SVs.

 - *Online SVs* work closely with a regional [ICSE Live! team](#icse-live-team).
+Online SVs will work in one of the three [shifts](#sv-shift-plan).
 We will assign Online SVs based on which time band they belong to.
 For example, SVs in the Pacific time band will work with the Pacific team.